moritzebeling/kirby-favicon/README.md

 For further control you could also add specific app icons for Apple, Android and Windows, and control all the sizes that are generated.
 Just have a look at the available options below.

-You could also set a theme color and a mask icon.
-The mask icon will be used in the MacBook Pro Touch Bar, so it should be simple with transparent background.
+The mask icon will be used in the MacBook Pro Touch Bar, so it should be simple and with transparent background.

+If your website has a changing background color, you should set `color` to false, otherwise I recommend to set it to you primary background color.

-## Options
+## 🤓 Options

 ```php
 return [